 The Brain Bee competition is a neuroscience trivia challenge open to Edmonton and area high school students (grades 10 to 12) and is proudly organized by the Neuroscience Graduation Students’ Association (NGSA).
 The Brain Bee promotes awareness and interest in neuroscience within Edmonton high schools and the general community and provides an opportunity for local high school students to compete at a local and possibly national and international level.
 All questions for the Edmonton competition are drawn from Neuroscience: Science of the Brain.

-The winner of the local competition (Edmonton and area) will receive a one-month paid internship in an NMHI member’s research laboratory, as well as the opportunity to compete at the next level in the CIHR Canadian National Brain Bee competition where more cash prizes are available.
+The winner of the local competition (Edmonton and area) will receive a one-month paid internship in an NMHI member’s research laboratory, as well as the opportunity to compete at the next level in the CIHR Canadian National Brain Bee competition where cash prizes are available.

 2019 Competition Winner

-On April 4th, the NGSA hosted the Brain Bee where 34 high school students competed for a coveted paid internship at an NMHI lab.
-Jenny from Old Scona was the winner and we are excited to host her this coming summer.
+On April 4th, the NGSA hosted the Brain Bee where 34 high school students competed for a coveted paid internship in an NMHI laboratory.
 The day also included lab tours for the students which allowed them to experience life as a researcher first-hand.